 - Does the proposal successfully ‘captures’ the reader’s (i.e. Evaluator) attention by emphasising important parts in the text, use of diagrams, images, etc.?

-- What are the weak points of the proposal when set against the Horizon 2020 evaluation criteria for: Excellence, Impact and Quality and Efficiency of the Implementation, and more importantly, how can they be improved?
+- What are the weak points of the proposal when set against the evaluation criteria and more importantly, how can they be improved?
 Example questions to examine are:

 - Is it clear what the project is about?
 Are the objectives in line with your call topic?

-- Does the proposed project provides a response to the specific challenge for its call topic?
+- Does the proposed project provide a response to the specific challenge for its call topic?

 - Does the overall methodology for the project make sense?